Grzegorzsa/zen-custom-fields/readme.md

 ###Iteration over values in tables

-It is possible to iterate over values from your table. <code>$zen_fields->tables</code> holds an array of values from all the tables on the page.
+It is possible to iterate over values from your table.
+The variable <code>$zen_fields->tables</code> holds an array of values from all the tables on the page.